no slide selected

 Join the Fight Against Childhood Cancer and Blood Disorders

 “Your child has cancer” are words no parent ever wants to hear.
 But, when a kid does face cancer or a blood disorder, we’re here to help and couldn’t do it without support from donors like you.
-Treating more than 500 new cancer patients in 2020 and following nearly 2,000 patients with sickle cell disease, hemophilia and other blood disorders, the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta cares for more kids with cancer than anywhere else in Georgia or in the Southeast.
+Treating more than 480 new cancer patients in 2022 and following more than 2,000 patients with sickle cell disease, hemophilia and other blood disorders, the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta cares for more kids with cancer than anywhere else in Georgia or in the Southeast.

 Our doctors are experienced in treating children with every known form of cancer and blood disorder, from the most common to those rarely seen.
 In just one visit, our patients have access to specialists, counselors, therapists, and other caregivers and support team members in one location.
 This makes it easier on sick kids and their families.